Creating Optimal Digital Signage CMS Workflows

 There are two basic types of content management systems.

-- On-premise — software is purchased and installed on a local or hosted server.
+• On-premise — software is purchased and installed on a local or hosted on a cloud server.

-Those who opt for a cloud-based version pay a monthly fee per media player while on-premise software buyers purchase permanent licenses for the CMS server and each media player they deploy.
+Those who opt for a cloud-based version pay a monthly fee per standalone player while on-premise software buyers purchase permanent licenses for the CMS server and each standalone player they deploy.
 There are pros and cons to each option depending on the customer’s profile.

 Let’s say you already have a CMS or have decided on which one you will use.
 It’s time to start planning for what comes next.